gabrielbressanelli/voiceAI.CarryOut/README.md

 # **160 Main Carryout - Django Web Application**

-Welcome to the repository for 160 Main Carryout, a Django-based web application that enables customers to place carryout food orders online, with integrated PayPal payment processing and automated order notifications.
+Welcome to the repository for 160 Main Carryout, a Django-based web application that enables customers to place carryout food orders online, with integrated Stripe payment processing and automated order notifications directly printed at the Restaurant Kitchen thorugh another JavaScript application.

 ## **Features:**

 - Online Ordering: Menu management and shopping cart functionality.

-- PayPal Integration: Secure payments via PayPal Checkout.
+- Stripe Integration: Secure payments via Stripe Checkout.

-- Instant Payment Notifications (IPN): Automatic order confirmation when payment is received.

-- Admin Dashboard: Manage orders, customers, and payments through Django Admin.
+- Admin Dashboard: Manage orders and database thorugh the Django Admin.

 - Custom Domain Deployment: Live at 160maincarryout.com.

+- Django application Run on Railway with automatic builds, environment variables, and database connections.

+- Cloudflare protection and optimization that handles DNS, SSL, caching, and security at the domain level.

 ## **Technologies Used**